 Maya Harris: I’m in a better place now than I’ve been for a very long time.
 And actually having someone like you, who’s shared a lot of that and has gone through the tough times and is enjoying the better times and still have those tough moments the same way that I still have those tough moments, that means a hell of a lot.
 (MUSIC)

 David DeLallo: It was about two years ago.
 We met in 2019 in the summer.
 What happened was I was in the middle of trying to figure out how I was going to announce my coming out in the in the firm.
-And so one of the leaders of GLAM, our organization for gay, lesbian, transgender colleagues was somebody that I reached out to to figure out how to navigate this process here.
+And so one of the leaders of Equal at McKinsey, our organization for gay, lesbian, transgender colleagues was somebody that I reached out to to figure out how to navigate this process here.

 And she happened to reach out to me over email and said, "Hey," you know, "there's another colleague who is transgender and is thinking about their process of coming out.
 Would you mind if I connected her with you?"
 And I said, "Of course."